nagstler/sqs-action-dispatcher/README.md

 }
 ```

 When the SQS Action Dispatcher receives a message with this format, it will send the specified message to the SNS topic.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/nagstler/sqs-action-dispatcher.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/nagstler/sqs-action-dispatcher/blob/main/CODE_OF_CONDUCT.md).

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the Chatgpt::Ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/nagstler/chatgpt-ruby/blob/main/CODE_OF_CONDUCT.md).